JYC-ncku/Humid-Air-Simulation-on-GPU/4_contact_problem_2nd_Order_GPU/README.md

-This program is a Finite Volume Method (FVM) solver for 2D Euler equations.
+program is a Finite Volume Method (FVM) solver for 2D Euler equations.

 This program use CUDA to speed up the 2nd-Order Exact Riemann Solver and solve the 4-contact-problem.